tools and plugins

 list_models: async () => {

-const catalog = await city.ai.listModels();
+const catalog = await city.ai.catalog();

 return catalog.forModality("image");